hmheng/ReactNativeLabs/RNAspNetCore/README.md

+This project is to demonstrate that, just like other web project template, such as Angular, ReactJS, etc, a React Native for Web project can also be integrated into ASP.NET Core project while developers can continue developing their native project on mobile and Windows.

 1. Create ASP.NET Core project with React.js template using Visual Studio. <br />

 2. At another directory, Initiate a RN project with the same project name that is used to create ASP.NET Core project in Step 1. <br />